swiftlang/swift/docs/proposals/Concurrency.rst

 This program crashes very quickly when it tries to deallocate an already deallocated class instance.
 To understand the bug try to imagine two threads executing the SIL code below in lockstep.
-After, they both load the same value they both try to release the object.
+After they both load the same value they both try to release the object.
 One thread succeeds and deallocates the object while another thread attempts to read the memory of a deallocated object::